openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 parachutes, but even high-power, edge-of-space-kissing, multi-stage, electronic deployment rockets use parachutes to slow descent.
 They're basic to the hobby.

-*OpenRocket* gives you a number of simulation options for parachutes, including material, construction, size, number of shroud lines, packed size and more.
-With *OpenRocket*, you can set your parachute's deployment to work just like your real rocket's.
+OpenRocket gives you a number of simulation options for parachutes, including material, construction, size, number of shroud lines, packed size and more.
+With OpenRocket, you can set your parachute's deployment to work just like your real rocket's.

 One thing that you're not able to directly simulate here is the *type* of 'chute you have.
 Parachutes come in different